robotframework/robotframework-RFCP-syllabus/Chapter_4_Advanced_Structuring_and_Execution.md

 Since it is only executed once before all tests|tasks or child suites, it can save time, rather than executing the action for each test|task individually.

 **Key characteristics of Suite Setup:**
+- Suite Setup is a single keyword call with potential argument values.
 - Executed before any tests|tasks and child suites in the suite.
 - If the Suite Setup fails, all tests|tasks in the suite and its child suites are marked as failed, and they are not executed.
-- Ideal for checking **preconditions** that must be met before running the tests|tasks.
 - Logged in the execution log as a separate section, indicating the setup status.

 **Typical use cases:**
+- Ideal for checking **preconditions** that must be met before running the tests|tasks.
 - Ensuring that the environment is ready for execution.
 - Starting services or applications required for the suite.
-- Preparing a system to meet the suite's requirements.
+- Preparing a system under automation to meet the suite's requirements.
 - Loading configurations or resources shared across multiple tests|tasks.

 Example of defining a Suite Setup: